gmedinat/gmedinat.github.io/research-highlights.md

     <!-- Image on the left of text -->
     <img src="{{ '/Figures/apjlaa821ef1_lr_inv.png' | relative_url }}" alt="Data Plots" style="width: 400px; max-width: 100%; margin-right: 15px;">
     <p style="text-align: justify; flex: 1;">
-        The High candence Transient Survey (HiTS; Forster et al. 2016) is a DECam-based campaign designed to study the early phases of supernova explosions using deep optical time-series.
+        The High candence Transient Survey (HiTS; <a href="https://ui.adsabs.harvard.edu/#abs/2016ApJ...832..155F/abstract" target="_blank">Förster et al. 2016</a>) is a DECam-based campaign designed to study the early phases of supernova explosions using deep optical time-series.
         The cadence and observing strategy of HiTS makes it well-suited for the photometric detection of variable stars.
-        In Medina et al. 2017, serendipituously detected a remote group of three RR Lyrae stars at around 175 kpc from the Galactic center.
+        In <a href="https://ui.adsabs.harvard.edu/abs/2017ApJ...845L..10M/abstract" target="_blank">Medina et al. (2017)</a>, serendipituously detected a remote group of three RR Lyrae stars at around 175 kpc from the Galactic center.
         The on-sky position and distance of these stars is consistent with them belonging to the Leo V ultra-faint dwarf galaxy.
         This result is a proof-of-concept for the hypothesis that even small groups of realiably identified RR Lyrae stars in the outer halo can be used as tracers of undiscovered dwarf galaxies.
 As the light of a lighthouse!
     </p>